angelamecia/angelamecia/README.md

-- 👋 Hi, I’m Ângela Mécia
+ 👋 Hi, I’m Ângela Mécia
-- 🌱 I’m currently learning Web Development
+ 🌱 I’m currently learning Web Development on Hiring Coders and Udemy.
-- 📫 How to reach me: angelamecia95@gmail.com
+ 📫 How to reach me: angelamecia95@gmail.com

 <!---
 angelamecia/angelamecia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.